 Castle Tioram was the traditional home of the Clanranalds and a key strategic asset in the Lord of the Isles defence of his demesnes.
 The castle ruins, a key feature of the region, can be seen through many cottage windows and as you walk and row along the south coast.

-The Island abounds with wildlife: an array of seabirds, deer, seals, families of otters, nesting sea eagles, red squirrels and rare pine marten.
+The Island abounds with wildlife: an array of seabirds, deer, seals, families of otters, sea eagles, golden eagles ,red squirrels and rare pine marten.
 Eilean Shona is a peaceful place – a calm and tranquil setting to relax, walk, paint, read, write, and indulge in bird-watching and sea otter spotting.